Wireframe & Moodboard Presentation

-Lemonly has a unique and proven process that gets us from beginning to end efficiently, while still making sure to get every client a product you’ll be proud of.
+Lemonly has a tried-and-true process for approaching every project we take on that gets us from beginning to end efficiently while making sure our clients have a great experience and end up with a final product you’re proud to show off.
 Part of that process is the wireframe and moodboard.

-After receiving approval on copy, we get to move a bit closer to making design magic happen.
+Once copy is approved, we get to move a bit closer to making design magic happen.
 But every visual has to start somewhere.
 The purpose of the wireframe and moodboard stage is to establish the overall style and layout of your story.
-This essential step in our process lays the groundwork for the entire project – and you know what they say about a strong foundation!
-We’ve had a few common questions pop up when clients go through this stage on their first go-round with Lemonly, so we took the time to assemble some wireframe/moodboard FAQs:
+This essential step in our process lays the groundwork for the entire project — and you know what they say about a strong foundation!

-The wireframe is essentially the blueprint of your infographic.
+The wireframe is essentially the blueprint for your infographic.
 The main purpose of the wireframe is to nail down layout and copy placement.
-Fonts may be incorporated at this stage, but as you’ll see, no element design has happened yet – the main focus is the hierarchy of information.
-Instead, we’ll use placeholders for designed elements, i.e. “pie chart here.”
-This is more for you to start seeing the copy/data we plan on including and where we plan on placing it.
+Fonts may be incorporated at this stage, but no element design has happened yet — the main focus of the wireframe is the hierarchy of information.
+Instead of full illustration, we’ll use placeholders for designed elements, e.g., “pie chart here.”
+This is to help you start seeing the visuals we plan on including along with the content and where we plan on placing the visual elements.

-The moodboard shows the color palette we plan on using once we move into design as well as illustrations and icons from which we plan to pull inspiration.
-This will help you immediately see the direction the designer is planning on going once we move into the design phase.
-(Still confused about the deliverables?
+The moodboard shows the look and feel for your infographic, including the typefaces and color palette we’re planning to use along with illustration and icon examples that match the style of your project.
+The moodboard will help you easily see the direction the designer is planning on going once we move into the design phase.
+(Still confused about wireframe and moodboard?
 Read this blog post.)

-How will you send me the wireframe and moodboard?
+How do we send the wireframe and moodboard?

-We’ll email you the files shortly before our scheduled wireframe and moodboard presentation call.
-This call is an important part of the process and is a great opportunity for your designer to walk you through both pieces.
-We’re able to explain why certain design decisions were made, go into greater detail as to what the vision is once in the design phase and, of course, answer any immediate questions you might have.
+We’ll email you the wireframe and moodboard shortly before our scheduled presentation call.
+This call is an important part of the process and is a great opportunity for your dedicated Lemonly designer to walk you through both pieces.
+We’ll show you where we’re headed, explain our design decisions, and, of course, answer any immediate questions you might have.

 What happens during the presentation call?

-After the Lemonly designer walks you and the project stakeholders through the wireframe and moodboard, we’re looking for any initial high-level questions, concerns and comments.
+After your Lemonly designer walks you and any other project stakeholders through the wireframe and moodboard, we’re looking for any initial high-level questions, concerns, and comments.
 Taking time to digest the wireframe and moodboard with your team after the call and providing detailed feedback via email are both crucial steps of the process.

 What type of feedback is Lemonly expecting after the call?